GracedCharles/finalyearProject/frontend/AUTHENTICATION_SETUP.md

 ## Step 5: Production Deployment

+### 5.1 Create Production Instance

+1. In your Clerk dashboard, go to "Instances"
+2. Click "Create Instance"
+3. Choose "Production"
+4. Configure your production instance settings

-### 5.1 Update OAuth Redirect URIs
+### 5.2 Update OAuth Redirect URIs

 1. In Google Cloud Console, add your production domain
 2. Update Clerk configuration with production URLs

-### 5.2 Environment Variables
+### 5.3 Environment Variables

 1. Set production environment variables
-2. Use production Clerk publishable key
+2. Use production Clerk publishable key (starts with `pk_live_`)
 3. Configure production SMS provider

+### 5.4 Development vs Production Keys

+**Important**: You are currently using development keys which have strict usage limits and should not be used in production.

+- Development keys start with `pk_test_`
+- Production keys start with `pk_live_`
+- Always use production keys when deploying to production

 ## Troubleshooting